 As explained above, secrets are likely to be embedded in images in several places and at different stages of the build.

-Layers most likely to contain secrets are the ones where either files are manually added or copied, or environment variables modified.
-Fortunately, Docker images contain a manifest file which describes all the different operations performed to build the image.
+Layers most likely to contain secrets are either the ones where files are manually added or copied, or where environment variables are modified.
+Fortunately, Docker images contain a manifest file that describes all the different operations performed to build the image.
 This manifest can be used to select the layers that are related to custom commands from the user.
 Doing so has one major benefit: scan is much faster, we don’t need to scan all Debian files for each image, we only scan what needs to be.

 After extracting the relevant layers, we extract the files and the environment variables included in it and send them to our scanner.
 For details on our scanning process, you can read our blog article about GitGuardian’s secret detection engine.

 In order to test this method, we gathered 2,000 public images recently pushed to Docker Hub.
 We scrapped the Docker Hub API to retrieve the latest publicly published images, pulled and downloaded those, parsed and sent their files to our secret scanner.
 As expected we did find secrets directly in the images.

 Actually, 7% of the images contained at least one secret.
 Secrets distribution is displayed in the following table with a comparison to the results obtained with source code:

 The over representation of the Other category is due to generic detectors such as our Generic High Entropy Secret detector.
 Those detectors allow us to improve our recall but they don’t provide information on the secret provider.
 In the past few years, we have had a strong focus on detecting specific secrets used by developers in source code, however, it seems that secrets embedded in Docker images are different and may be more related to internal services than what we are used to.
 This is why we have such a high proportion of this secrets category.

 The first insight is that we have a much higher proportion of private keys than in source code.
 This is because private keys are often used for system communication and authentication in containers rather than in applications.